databrickslabs/ucx/README.md

 hatch run python -c "import sys; print(sys.executable)"
 ```

+- You're good to go! 🎉

 > Please note that you **don't** need to use `hatch` inside notebooks or in the Databricks workspace.
 > It's only introduced to simplify local development.

-Before running `git push`, don't forget to link your code with:
+Before running `git push`, don't forget to lint your code with:

 ```shell
 hatch run lint:fmt